suvam98/Design-and-Verification-of-AMBA-APB-Protocol/README.md

  ### AMBA ASB
  The Advanced System Bus (ASB) specification defines a high-performance bus that can be used in the design of high performance 16 and 32-bit embedded microcontrollers.
 It supports the efficient connection of processors, on-chip memories and off chip external memory interfaces with low-power peripheral macro cell functions.
 The bus also provides the test infrastructure for modular macro cell test and diagnostic access.

- ## Advance Peripheral Bus
+ ## Advanced Peripheral Bus
  - Advanced Peripheral Bus (APB) is the part of Advanced Microcontroller Bus Architecture (AMBA) family protocols.
  - It defines a low-cost interface that is optimized for minimal power consumption and reduced interface complexity.
  - The APB protocol is not pipelined, use it to connect to low-bandwidth peripherals that do not require the high performance of the AXI protocol.
  - The APB protocol relates a signal transition to the rising edge of the clock, to simplify the integration of APB peripherals into any design flow.
 Every transfer takes at least two cycles.
- - The APB can interface with the AMBA Advanced High-performance Bus Lite (AHB-Lite) and AMBA Advanced Extensible Interface (AXI).
-You can use it to provide access to the programmable control registers of peripheral devices.
+ - The APB can interface with the AMBA Advanced High-performance Bus Lite (AHB-Lite) and AMBA Advanced Extensible Interface (AXI). we can use it to provide access to the programmable control registers of peripheral devices.
  - The AMBA APB appears as a local secondary bus that is encapsulated as a single AHB or ASB slave device.
  -  APB protocol uses massive memory-I/O accesses.
  - In APB protocol consist of single master device and multiple slave device.